configcat/docs/website/docs/sdk-reference/cpp.md

   ```

   After this, you can create a New non-CMake Project (or open an existing one).
-  All installed libraries are immediately ready to be `#include`'d and used
+  All installed libraries are immediately ready to be `#include`d and used
-  in your project without additional configuration.
+  in your project without additional setup.

 - On Linux/Mac: